About

 Partnerships

-The École du Théâtre National de Strasbourg is accompanying Sonya and is offering its students in the games section the opportunity to try their hand at audio fiction!
+The École du Théâtre National de Strasbourg is supporting Sonya by offering its students in the acting section the chance to take part in our sound creations.

 References and press review